khalid-hussain/shaheen/chap11.md

 only every woman of Granada, but also of Andalus considers you as their benefactor."

-Feeling touched, Badr Bin Mughira replied, "My sister!
+Feeling touched, Badr bin Mughira replied, "My sister!
 Granada is Muslim Andalus' last bastion.
 My comrades and I will protect it until our last breath."